 Obviously, these aren't the only tips you'll need.
 Along the way, you'll learn that to win at TripAdvisor you'll need to look at the positives and create plans to do more of what you're doing good.
 Also, examine the negative comments and work to solve the common issues.
 Or at least do all of the things you can do in your restaurant to diminish future negative reviews.

 Many feel that TripAdvisor reviews are often false and not helpful.
-For example, in Exeter's Top 30, there's an inclusion of a McDonald's off the ring road.
 One Italian newspaper, Italia a Tavola, created a fictional restaurant to reveal TripAdvisor's flaws.
 The restaurant was given fake reviews and within a month, it became the best-rated restaurant in town.
 TripAdvisor removed it only when the newspaper contacted TripAdvisor to let them in on the scheme.
 In response, TripAdvisor claimed it could spot fraudulent activity and that they regularly investigate listings.

 In 2012, TripAdvisor was banned from claiming its reviews were real or even written by real people.
 A four-month investigation by the Advertising Standards Authority determined it was possible to post 'non-genuine content' because of a lack of verification.
 One way to rank higher on TripAdvisor is by the quantity of reviews.
 So, ask your guests to review you on several sites, including TripAdvisor if they have a positive experience.

 Here are some tips, however, on how to turn a negative online review into a positive learning experience for your restaurant.